 (5) An inspector must, within 3 months after receiving the request, advise the safety and health representative or the workforce representative, as the case may be, whether proceedings under subclause (1) have been or will be instituted, and, if not, give reasons why not.

+[Clause 77 inserted by No. 13 of 2005 s.
+32.]

 78. Conduct of directors, employees and agents

 (1) This clause has effect for the purposes of a proceeding for an offence against a listed OSH law.